-Margaret Mitchell was born in an upper-class home in Atlanta at the turn of the last century, and her family roots were well-established in antebellum Georgia.
-Given the social dynamics of her upbringing, she was certainly well-informed when it came to the period’s Southern table.
-We shouldn’t be at all surprised to find a notable description of the antebellum Southern table in Gone with the Wind.
+Like most psychotics fiction writers are more involved with the turmoil of the human condition (usually theirs) than soups and sandwiches (like the rest of us), but you’re going to find food mentioned in many novels.
+Margaret Mitchell was born to an upper-class home in Atlanta at the turn of the last century, and her family roots sank deep in antebellum Georgia.
+Given the social dynamics of her upbringing, she was certainly well-informed when it came to that period’s Southern table, so we shouldn’t be at all surprised to find a notable description of an antebellum spread in Gone with the Wind.

-After the war, when Scarlett had come home to Tara’s ruin and desolation, declaring famously (turnip in hand), “As God is my witness, they’re not going to lick me.
+Scarlett came home to Tara’s ruin and desolation, averring after vomiting (with gagging turnip still in hand), “As God is my witness, they’re not going to lick me.
 I’m going to live through this and when it’s all over, I’ll never be hungry again.
 No, nor any of my folk.
 If I have to lie, steal, cheat or kill.
-As God is my witness, I’ll never be hungry again!”, hunger still reigned at Tara:
+As God is my witness, I’ll never be hungry again!”.
+But hunger still reigned at Tara, and the past would come to life on the empty table.

 There were apples, Yams, peanuts and milk on the table at Tara but never enough of even this primitive fare.
 A the sight of them, three times a day, her memory would rush back to the old days, the meals of the old days, the candle-lit table and the food perfuming the air.